ibm-cloud-docs/mas-ms/security.md

 ## Penetration and Vulnerability Testing
 {: #penetration-and-vulnerability-testing}

-IBM’s Product Transformation Center (PTC) conducts penetration testing on IBM Maximo Application Suite Managed Service offering annually.
+IBM’s Product Transformation Center (PTC) conducts penetration testing on IBM Maximo Application Suite Dedicated Service offering annually.

-IBM performs external and internal vulnerability scanning and subsequent remediation in all IBM Maximo Application Suite Managed Service environments on a quarterly basis per IBM IT Security Standards (ITSS).
+IBM performs external and internal vulnerability scanning and subsequent remediation in all IBM Maximo Application Suite Dedicated environments on a quarterly basis per IBM IT Security Standards (ITSS).
 This includes Operating System, Middleware, Application and TCP/IP vulnerability scanning.

 Vulnerabilities are assigned individual vulnerability ratings and exploitation categories (Critical, High, Medium or Low).
 These ratings are used to determine an IBM mandated time requirement to remediate and resolve the vulnerability.